onicagroup/hexagonal-example/README.md

 Why?
 What does do `1000` and `60` represent?
 You can figure it out with some thought and experience, but it'd be clearer if explicit.
 In the improved example, we use explicit constants, functions, and types to replace the magic.

+### Directory Structure

+There are many good choices for organizing your source; all in one directory is not one of them!
+The new version [shows a common way of organizing source](src/good/) by where it is in the architecture.

 ## To Interface, or Not To Interface?

 Notice that the example didn't define explicit Typescript `interface` types for the adapters.